What Are Compound Nouns?

-All three dictions are correct.
-If you want to know the diction of a particular compound noun, you'd better check a dictionary.
+All three dictations are correct.
+If you want to know the dictation of a particular compound noun, you'd better check a dictionary.

 Countable or Uncountable Compound Nouns

-Education and food are both uncountable nouns, so we use fast food or further education as a singular compound noun.
+Here, education and food are both uncountable nouns, so we use fast food or further education as a singular compound noun.

 Plural Compound Nouns

-If you have a single word, you simply add an 's'.
-But if you have separate words, whether hyphenated or not, you should make the most important word plural.
-Let's see some examples:
+If you have a single word, you simply add an 's.'
+But if you have separate words (whether hyphenated or not) you should make the most important word (the head) plural.
+Take a look at some examples:

-the most significant word is 'sister' therefore we add 's' to that word.
+Here, the most significant word is 'sister,' therefore we add 's' to that word.

 Here, both words are actually significant, so we pluralize both of them.